All about the Bengali language on a red and green background

 Unsure of which to use?
 Don’t worry.
 Regardless of the listener’s religion, you can always ask, “How are you?”:

-- কেমন আছেন? (kæmon achhen?) for people you don’t know well or you would show respect to,
+• কেমন আছেন? (kæmon achhen?) for someone you don’t know well or want to address respectfully

 Done with your conversation?
 It’s time to say goodbye!
 You have a few choices here: